TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 ###Contribute!
 Do you have more suggestions for this TF Guide?
 Make a Pull Request with your new found knowledge and let us update it!

+@curric team - Are there any common issues that occur that I've missed?

+To add:
+- what to do when unable to add HEAD tags